solrevdev/solrevdev.github.io/_posts/2020-01-15-how-to-remove-the-net-core-runtime-and-sdk.md

 Microsoft has a page titled [How to remove the .NET Core Runtime and SDK](https://docs.microsoft.com/en-us/dotnet/core/versions/remove-runtime-sdk-versions?tabs=windows) which explains how to remove older versions.

-There is also a [tool to help uninstall these](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/uninstall-tool?tabs=windows) versions available that is worth a look.
+There is also a [tool to help uninstall these versions](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/uninstall-tool?tabs=windows)  available that is worth a look.

-So I downloaded and installed the tool and ran the command to see list what could be uninstalled for me.
+So I downloaded and installed the tool and ran a command to see list what could be uninstalled for me.

 ```powershell
 dotnet-core-uninstall list